redimp/otterwiki/otterwiki/help_admin.md

 With <span class="help-button"><a hre="#"><i class="fas fa-user-edit"></i></a></span>
 you can open up a single user for editing.
 Here you can update
 <span class="help-button">Name</span> and <span class="help-button">eMail</span>
 of a user, and set flags and permissions.
-Changing a users name or email doesn't change the commit history and only affects future commits.
+Changing a users name or email does not change the commit history and only affects future commits.

-As in the User management table you can control the users flags using the checkboxes.
+Like in the User management table you can control the users flags using the checkboxes.

 The changes will be applied with <span class="btn btn-primary btn-sm btn-hlp">Update</span>.

 #### Delete a user

-On the Edit user page you can remove the user from the wikis database.
+On the Edit user page you can remove a user from the wiki's database.
 Check the box and hit <span class="btn btn-danger btn-sm btn-hlp" style="border: None;" role="button">Delete</span>.
-Please note that this doesn't neither changes any edit history nor prevents the user from signing up again.
+Please note that this neither changes any edit history nor prevents the user from signing up again.

 ### Access Permissions and Registration Preferences

-What is necessary so that a user can Read/Write pages or upload and modify attachments is controlled in the <span class="help-button"><span class="btn btn-square btn-sm"><i class="fas fa-users-cog"></i></span> Permissions and Registration Preferences</span>.
+What is necessary for a user to be able to Read/Write pages or upload and modify attachments is controlled in the <span class="help-button"><span class="btn btn-square btn-sm"><i class="fas fa-users-cog"></i></span> Permissions and Registration Preferences</span>.

 - `Read Access` enables users to display pages and attachments.
 Including the